murilogiatti/generate_hostname/README.md

 The script consists of the following parts:

-- Generates a random hostname in the format `LAPTOP-XXXXXXX`.
+- Generates a random hostname in the format `LAPTOP/DESKTOP-XXXXXXX`.
 - Uses the `wmic` command to set the new hostname.
 - The charset used for random generation includes uppercase letters (A-Z) and digits (0-9).